-The Virtual Immersive Teaching and Learning (VITaL) initiative at San Diego State University (SDSU), launched in 2017, was honored as a finalist for a Reimagine Education Award.
+The Virtual Immersive Teaching and Learning (VITaL) initiative at San Diego State University (SDSU), launched in 2017, was honored with the Reimagine Education Silver Award in Virtual/Augmented Reality.
 The awards, billed as the Oscars for higher education, are presented through a partnership between a British education company and the University of Pennsylvania’s Wharton School of Business.
 The global competition included 16 categories and this year featured 1,184 projects from 39 countries that were evaluated by 160 international judges.

 Dr. Frazee was successful with his demonstration of SDSU’s rapid rise as an international leader in the field, and Instructional Technology Services (ITS) took home Silver, second only to Labster, the Gold winner and Danish company whose business is built around the development of interactive lab simulations which are now being utilized at Arizona State University in support of an online Bachelor of Science degree in Biology.
 When asked about the potential for VR/AR to disrupt education, Dr. Frazee said, “These environments enable low frequency, high risk experiences that would be impossible for learners to have in a conventional learning space.”
 He went on to say, “In 10-15 years, faculty from many disciplines will wonder how we ever taught without these enabling technologies.”